What to Expect in our Network (Primary, Specialty and Urgent Care) During COVID-19

 We have reconfigured waiting rooms and public spaces to promote physical distancing of 6 feet, while still providing enough spaces for families to sit.
 We have posted signage reminding everyone to physically distance and practice good hand hygiene and respiratory etiquette, including covering your cough.
 Parents and caregivers should maintain a safe physical distance of at least 6 feet from others, even when masked.

-CHOP has sufficient personal protective equipment (PPE) – including face masks, respirators, eye coverage, gowns and gloves – to ensure that our patients, parents or caregivers, and our staff are safe.
+During your child’s care, we may use different personal protective equipment (PPE) — including face masks, respirators, eye coverage, gowns and gloves — depending on the possible exposure of bodily fluids.
+If you don’t see us wearing gloves it most likely means there is no exposure to bodily fluids.
+CHOP has sufficient PPE to ensure that our patients, parents/caregivers, and our staff our safe.

 If you are anxious or frightened to bring your child to an appointment